tomabr/JSPatterns/README.md

 |       |          	     |          |:arrow_upper_right:       |  concrete obj A     |
 |obj    |:arrow_right:    |meditor   |:arrow_right:      |  concrete obj B     |
 |       |                 |          |:arrow_lower_right:       |  concrete obj C     |

+##Command Pattern
+It is a behavioral pattern which encapsulate the calling of method as an object

+It ensure fully decouples the executioon from the implementation, allows for less fragile implementations and support undo operations.
+It is especially good for supporting aduiting and logging of operations.